jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 - **The Lord's Will:** (TODO)

 #### > OPTIONS:
-- This model's staff of light can be replaced with one of the following: 1 hyperphase sword; 1 void blade; 1 warscythe.
+- This model's staff of light can be replaced with one of the following: 1 Hyperphase sword; 1 Void blade; 1 Warscythe.
+- This model can be equipped with a Resurrection orb (+45 pts).
-- This model can be equipped with 1 resurrection orb.
+- This model can be equipped with a Phase Cycler (+15 pts).

 ---